Andrew Wiles: Proof of Fermat's Last Theorem

-Wiles' research involved creating a proof by contradiction of Fermat's Last Theorem, which Ribet in his 1986 work had found to have an elliptic curve and thus an associated modular form if true.
+Wiles's research involved creating a proof by contradiction of Fermat's Last Theorem, which Ribet in his 1986 work had found to have an elliptic curve and thus an associated modular form if true.
 Starting by assuming that the theorem was incorrect, Wiles then contradicted the Taniyama–Shimura–Weil conjecture as formulated under that assumption, with Ribet's theorem (which stated that if n were a prime number, no such elliptic curve could have a modular form, so no odd prime counterexample to Fermat's equation could exist).
 Wiles also proved that the conjecture applied to the special case known as the semistable elliptic curves to which Fermat's equation was tied.
 In other words, Wiles had found that the Taniyama–Shimura–Weil conjecture was true in the case of Fermat's equation, and Ribet's finding (that the conjecture holding for semistable elliptic curves could mean Fermat's Last Theorem is true) prevailed, thus proving Fermat's Last Theorem.

 In June 1993, he presented his proof to the public for the first time at a conference in Cambridge.
 Gina Kolata of The New York Times summed up the presentation as follows:

 He gave a lecture a day on Monday, Tuesday and Wednesday with the title "Modular Forms, Elliptic Curves and Galois Representations".
 There was no hint in the title that Fermat's last theorem would be discussed, Dr. Ribet said. ...
 Finally, at the end of his third lecture, Dr. Wiles concluded that he had proved a general case of the Taniyama conjecture.
 Then, seemingly as an afterthought, he noted that that meant that Fermat's last theorem was true.
 Q.E.D.

 In August 1993, it was discovered that the proof contained a flaw in several areas, related to properties of the Selmer group and use of a tool called an Euler system.
 Wiles tried and failed for over a year to repair his proof.
 According to Wiles, the crucial idea for circumventing—rather than closing—this area came to him on 19 September 1994, when he was on the verge of giving up.
 The circumvention used Galois representations to replace elliptic curves, reduced the problem to a class number formula and solved it, among other matters, all using Victor Kolyvagin's ideas as a basis for fixing Matthias Flach's approach with Iwasawa theory.
 Together with his former student Richard Taylor, Wiles published a second paper which contained the circumvention and thus completed the proof.
 Both papers were published in May 1995 in a dedicated issue of the Annals of Mathematics.